spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Reclamations

-The [Reclamations](/docs/scos/dev/feature-walkthroughs/{{page.version}}/reclamations-feature-walkthrough.html) feature allows Back Office users to handle order claims issued by customers.
+The [Reclamations](/docs/scos/dev/feature-walkthroughs/{{page.version}}/reclamations-feature-walkthrough.html) feature lets Back Office users handle order claims issued by customers.

 ## Refunds

-The [Refunds](/docs/scos/dev/feature-walkthroughs/{{page.version}}/refunds-feature-walkthrough.html) feature allows issuing refunds on orders.
+The [Refunds](/docs/scos/dev/feature-walkthroughs/{{page.version}}/refunds-feature-walkthrough.html) feature lets you issue refunds on orders.

 ## Reorder

-The [Reorder](/docs/scos/dev/feature-walkthroughs/{{page.version}}/reorder-feature-walkthrough.html) feature allows customers to repeat their previous orders in one click.
+The [Reorder](/docs/scos/dev/feature-walkthroughs/{{page.version}}/reorder-feature-walkthrough.html) feature lets customers to repeat their previous orders in one click.

 ## Resource Sharing

-The [Resource Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/resource-sharing-feature-walkthrough.html) allows creating a unique URL for any entity in the Spryker Commerce OS.
+The [Resource Sharing](/docs/scos/dev/feature-walkthroughs/{{page.version}}/resource-sharing-feature-walkthrough.html) lets you create a unique URL for any entity in the Spryker Commerce OS.
 For each entity, you should use an additional connector-module.
 For example, to share a cart through a URL, Resource Sharing should be combined with Persistent Cart Sharing.

 ## Return Management

-The [Return Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/return-management-feature-walkthrough.html) feature allows you to create and manage returns for a sales order.
+The [Return Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/return-management-feature-walkthrough.html) feature lets you create and manage returns for a sales order.

 ## Scheduled Prices